-The 20 rep squat program (also commonly referred to as the squats and milk program or 20 rep breathing squats) is one of the most time tested methods of building strength and muscle for the legs and the entire body which is both ridiculously simple and ridiculously complicated.
+The 20 rep squat program (also commonly referred to as the squats and milk program or 20 rep breathing squats) is one of the most effective methods for building a strong muscular body.
+Not only will 20 rep squats help add muscle mass to your legs, but you will also help you build muscle through your entire body with this squat program!

-Famed bodybuilder Tom Platz used the 20 squats program as part of his routine as he built some of, if not the biggest and strongest legs in the history of bodybuilding.
+Famous bodybuilder Tom Platz used the 20 squats program as part of his routine as he built some of, if not the biggest and strongest legs in the history of bodybuilding!

 If you are up for the test, I cannot think of a single person who wouldn’t benefit from this rigorous style of training!